DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-12-23-improving-candidate-accounts.md

 ## Next steps

-We will be tested these designs with participants in January 2026.
+We will be testing these designs with participants in January 2026.

 We will iterate on the designs based on feedback before implementing the new features.